 2016 – “Works with Nest” Partner

-2017 – Moved headquarters from Charleston to Mount Pleasant, SC
+2017 – Moves headquarters from Charleston to Mount Pleasant, SC

 2017 – Kickstarter campaign for MODEL 3 Water Heater is successfully funded in pledges and pre-orders.

-2017 – MODEL 3 Water Heater selected as a 2018 CES Innovation Product Honoree
+2017 – MODEL 3 Water Heater is selected as a 2018 CES Innovation Product Honoree

-2018 – Tetra countertop dishwasher debuts at CES and was selected as an Editor's Choice Award product
+2018 – Tetra countertop dishwasher debuts at CES and is selected as an Editor's Choice Award product

 2018 – MODEL 3 Water Heater is chosen for a 2018 Red Dot Product Design award.